MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/sharing-app-support.md

 # required metadata

 title: RMS sharing application for Windows and mobile platforms | Azure RMS
-description: The RMS sharing application is a free, downloadable application that is required to support Office 2010, but also recommended for Windows computers, Mac computers, and mobile devices.
-One of its benefits is that it can apply generic protection for applications and files that do not natively support Rights Management, which means that all files can be protected.
+description: How the RMS sharing application supports Azure RMS as a free, downloadable application that is required to support Office 2010, but also recommended for Windows computers, Mac computers, and mobile devices.
 author: cabailey
 manager: mbaldwin
 ms.date: 08/24/2016